Peter & Katy Wilson

 Partner with the Wilsons

-The Wilsons work at Titchie Swot, Rift Valley Academy’s primary school, an AIM run school for missionary children.
-Peter is the Principal and Katy teaches second grade.
+The Wilsons work at Titchie Swot, Rift Valley Academy’s primary school, an AIM-run school for missionary children.
+Peter is the Principal and Katy teaches fourth grade.

 If you would like to partner with the Wilsons in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.